hpanno/CADworkflow/HowTo.md

 		- Remotely on 99: SLU\SLU_CAD <--> C:\Users\Public\Documents\CALFIRE
 		- Refer to Section 18 in the "_w7" documentation.

+		-Once you get the MasterMapDatabase over on the 99 machine, view the data in ArcMap.
+Change all '0' Speed Limits to '-1'.
+Otherwise, GUT will throw an error.

 		- Open up GUT from Desketop.
 		- Select radio button for "Test".
 ALWAYS start with Test i.e. ALWAYS tell GUT to push roads to the TEst Environment first.